 Franciscans seek to worship and serve God in His creation and are therefore pledged to the service of others and to respect for all life.
 We aim at a simple lifestyle and at self-denial, living in solidarity with the poverty of the world and accepting its claim upon our stewardship.

-Francis himself founded the Third Order for lay people who wished to live according to a Franciscan Rule of Life, without becoming members of the First Order.
+Francis himself founded the Third Order for people ‘living in their own homes’ (Francis’ words), as opposed to living in a friary or convent, who wished to live according to a Franciscan Rule of Life, without becoming members of the First Order.
 A Rule for the Third Order was approved by the Pope in 1221.
 The First Order consists of men and women who live in community under a Franciscan Rule based on the traditional vows of poverty, chastity and obedience; in SSF and CSF (our First Order) they normally wear a brown habit.
 The Second Order (Community of St Clare) is composed of women who feel called by God to an enclosed life of contemplative prayer, coupled with work to be self-supporting.